 Knife crime dominated the headlines in the UK throughout 2018

 Police Systems Benefiting Crime Investigations

 This is where facial recognition can offer up additional intelligence.
 These systems can memorize the faces of persons of interest, networks of gang members, wanted criminals and those suspected of involvement in serious violent crimes.
 Furthermore, these systems don’t need prior personal engagement to recognize an individual and see only data, not gender, age or race.
-Facial recognition thus helps eliminate both weapons and criminals off the streets and potentially prevent crimes before they have a chance to take place.

 The technology doesn’t take the decision away from the human police officer.
 However, it does bring greater transparency and context to the decision-making process of whether a stop and search intervention is justified.